 Stocks of publicly traded companies are often classified according to market capitalization, which is the market value of a company's outstanding shares.
 These classifications typically include small-cap, mid-cap, and large-cap.
 It is important to understand that there are no "official" definitions of small-, mid-, and large-cap, even among Vanguard fund advisors, and that market capitalization ranges can change over time.
-The asset-weighted median market capitalization of the Portfolio's stock holdings as of December 31, 2020, was \$107 billion.
+The asset-weighted median market capitalization of the Portfolio's stock holdings as of December 31, 2020, was \$109 billion.

 Stock funds can also be categorized according to whether the stocks they hold are value or growth stocks or a blend of both.
-The Growth Portfolio generally fits into the large-cap growth category.
+The Equity Income Portfolio generally fits into the large-cap value category.

-The Portfolio is subject to investment style risk, which is the chance that returns from large-cap growth stocks will trail returns from the overall stock market.
-Large-cap growth stocks tend to go through cycles of doing better-or worse-than other segments of the stock market or the stock market in general.
+The Portfolio is subject to investment style risk, which is the chance that returns from mid- and large-capitalization dividend-paying value stocks will trail returns from the overall stock market.
+Mid- and large-cap stocks each tend to go through cycles of doing better-or worse-than other segments of the stock market or the stock market in general.
 These periods have, in the past, lasted for as long as several years.
+Historically, mid-cap stocks have been more volatile in price than large-cap stocks.
+The stock prices of mid-size companies tend to experience greater volatility because, among other things, these companies tend to be more sensitive to changing economic conditions.